 Still others may associate the Arc de Triomphe with the last word in its name, as the Tour de France competitors race up to the archway in pursuit of triumph at the end of each year’s cycling race.
 And of course, the Arc de Triomphe is a popular site for viewing Paris from above, and perhaps the perfect one: high enough above the ground to gain a gorgeous panorama of the city, but low enough that you still feel as though you’re in the midst of it all.

 But like so many Paris sites, the Arc de Triomphe de l’Etoile (not to be confused with its sister archways scattered around the city, in the Louvre courtyard and at Strasbourg-Saint Denis) is an object with a rich history of its own.
-The 50-metre archway was built in 1806 to commemorate Napoléon I after France’s victory at the Battle of Austerlitz, and remained an important – self-commissioned – emblem of the Emperor’s power throughout his reign.
-It is a popular place for demonstrations, and the site of the annual Bastille Day military parade.
+The 50-metre archway was begun in 1806 to commemorate the soldiers of the Revolutionary and Napoleonic wars, but remained an important – self-commissioned – emblem of the Emperor’s power throughout his reign.
+It is a popular place for demonstrations, and the site of the annual Bastille Day military parade- and the final lap of the Tour de France.

 Though tourists looking for no more than a good view often wander right past the permanent exhibition on the first floor, this mini-museum will give you a great overview of the arch’s commission, design, construction and uses throughout the centuries.
 Plus the arch itself is not simply smooth stone, but is engraved with memorials and sculptures of key French battles and military symbols.